Synesthesia-Music-Cube/colour-association-frontend/README.md

 WordPress is a Content Management System (CMS).
 That really explains everything about what it is.
 You can manage your pages from there, creating your posts for your blog etc.

 WordPress is usually used as both Backend and Frontend.
-It is build with PHP so you build everything in PHP.
+It is built in PHP so you build everything in it.

 ### Here comes the headless